IBM/create-and-deploy-memcached-operator-using-go/installation.md

 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 * [Docker](https://docs.docker.com/get-docker/) v17.03+
 * OpenShift CLI (**If you plan to deploy to OpenShift cluster**) [oc](https://docs.openshift.com/container-platform/4.5/cli_reference/openshift_cli/getting-started-cli.html)
-* To use an OpenShift cluster, we recommend using <b>version 4.6+</b> <!--EM Do you mean, you need to have OpenShift v 4.6++ if you plan to deploy to an OpenShift cluster?-->
+* To use an OpenShift cluster, we recommend using <b>version 4.6+</b> <!--EM Do you mean, you need to have OpenShift v4.6++ if you plan to deploy to an OpenShift cluster?-->

 Additionally, you need:

 * Access to a Kubernetes v1.11.3+ cluster (v1.16.0+ if using apiextensions.k8s.io/v1 CRDs).
 See [minikube](https://minikube.sigs.k8s.io/docs/start/) or [CodeReady Containers](https://code-ready.github.io/crc/#installing-codeready-containers_gsg) to access a free cluster.
 * Cluster admin permission.
-See how to grant yourself cluster-admin privileges or be logged in as admin. <!--EM: Where do they see this? missing link?-->
+See how to grant yourself cluster-admin privileges or be logged in as admin.
 * Access to a container registry such as [Quay.io](https://quay.io) or [DockerHub](https://hub.docker.com/)